wylie/starwars/README.md

 ![image](https://github.com/user-attachments/assets/c5a6c882-331f-4e5b-8c94-1cd8aa44414e)

-# Star Wars Timeline
+# Nerds Timeline: Star Wars

-Welcome to the **Star Wars Timeline** repository!
+Welcome to the **Nerds Timeline: Star Wars** repository!
 This project aims to create a comprehensive timeline of all Star Wars media, including books, movies, TV shows, and more.

 ## Purpose